 Her videos include some beginner lessons on coding, like "How to Learn Code (5 Quick Simple Steps)!" and the two-minute tutorial "Get Started With Coding: Learn This Line of Code!"
 Many of her videos focus on navigating the tech industry: She speaks about her experience in Silicon Valley, how she landed an internship at Yelp, and how to put together a software engineering resume.

 Luba also chats about work and tech topics such as productivity tips, book recommendations for entrepreneurs, digital organization, and coworking spaces.

 The Coding Train

-Topics include the basics of coding variables, conditionals, loops, and functions, in addition to more niche topics like building Twitter bots.
-Shiffman engages his audience with livestreams and by collaborating with expert guests.
+Topics include the basics of coding variables, conditionals, loops, functions, and more niche topics like building Twitter bots.
+Shiffman engages his audience with live streams and by collaborating with expert guests.
 He also encourages viewers to play along with coding challenges, like "Estimating Pi From Random Numbers With Euclid's Algorithm" and "Times Table Cardioid Visualization."

 Interested viewers can find more resources on The Coding Train's website, including access to a GitHub account.